English books from Europe

 Description:

+The remarkable and shocking true account of the kidnap of Natascha Kampusch in 1998, who shares her deeply moving story.
 On 2 March 1998 ten-year-old Natascha Kampusch was snatched off the street by a stranger and bundled into a white van.
-Hours later she found herself in a dark cellar, wrapped in a blanket.
-When she emerged eight years later, her childhood had gone.
-In 3,096 Days Natascha tells her incredible story for the first time: her difficult childhood, what exactly happened on the day of her abduction, her imprisonment in a five-square-metre dungeon, and the mental and physical abuse she suffered from her abductor, Wolfgang Priklopil.
-3,096 Days is ultimately a story about the triumph of the human spirit... continue
+When she emerged from her prison eight years later, her childhood had gone.
+In 3,096 Days Natascha tells her incredible story for the first time: her difficult childhood, the day of her abduction, her imprisonment in a five-square-metre dungeon, and the mental and physical abuse she suffered from her abductor, Wolfgang Priklopil.
+A story about the triumph of... continue

 2.